atomescrochus/laravel-bulma-starter/README.md

 php artisan vendor:publish --provider="Atomescrochus\LaravelBulmaStarter\LaravelBulmaStarterServiceProvider" --tag="views"
 ```

+You'll find them in `resources/views/vendor/laravel-bulma-starter` and you can then use them as your regular view files: `@include('vendor.laravel-bulma-starter.welcome')`

 ### Error display component

 The only real difference between this packages' views and Laravel's default, beside using Bulma, is that I use a custom component for errors.
 It can be used as such: